LRT in

 20 minutes early mornings (from 4:00 am)

-Opening: April 11, 1920 (East 55th to Lynnfield)
+Opening April 11, 1920 - East 55th to Lynnfield

-July 20, 1930 (East 55th to Tower City)
+July 20, 1930 - East 55th to Tower City

-July 20, 1930 (Lynnfield to Warrensville Rd)
+July 20, 1930 - Lynnfield to Warrensville Rd

-January, 1948 (Drexmore station added)
+January, 1948 - Drexmore station added

-October 30, 1981 (renovated as LRT system)
+October 30, 1981 - official dedication as LRT system

-July 10,1996 (extension from Tower City to South Harbor)
+July 10,1996 - extension from Tower City to South Harbor

-August 12,1999 (West 3rd station added)
+August 12,1999 - West 3rd station added

-23 (9 shared with Green Line, 3 shared with Green and Red Lines)
+3 shared with Blue and Red Lines

-Service frequency: 10 minutes rush hours (6:30-9 am, 4:30-6:30 pm)
+Service frequency 10 minutes rush hours (6:30-9 am, 4:30-6:30 pm)

 30 minutes mid-day and evenings